jinxuanmu/jinxuanblog.github.io/_posts/2024-07-17-One-Year-in-a-Startup-Insights-and-Reflections.md

 Once you've identified your core value, commit to it for one year, two years, three years...
 As long as you persist and remain resilient, you’ll eventually see a good return. **And as for wealth, it should be seen as a bonus or by-product of doing the right thing.**

-# 2. During the Stage from 0 to 1, the "Business Model Canvas" is essential.
+# 2. During the Stage from 0 to 1, the "Business Model Canvas" is essential

 Actually, using quotation marks around "Business Model Canvas" isn’t to highlight the significance of this model; rather, I want to highlight the specific approach to thinking.
 The Business Model Canvas, like other frameworks we learn in business or marketing courses—such as SMART, PESTLE, or Porter’s Five Forces—represents a method of systematic thinking.
 Merely memorizing these models serves little purpose.

 Each element of the Business Model Canvas encourages logical and comprehensive thinking about business like users, value propositions, key activities, key stakeholders, costs, and revenues. **The primary goal of using the Business Model Canvas is to emphasize the thought process rather than just filling it out.** When you’ve carefully considered each element of the canvas, you’ll likely have answered the critical questions about your business.
 At that point, you can set it aside, having internalized its insights.

-# 3. The strategy should match the business.
+# 3. The strategy should match the business

 Perhaps due to my work in the tech industry and my current location in the Bay Area, I’ve noticed that many people who venture into entrepreneurship or join startups come from big tech companies.
 However, the business models in their new ventures often differ significantly from those of their previous employers.